Product Life Cycle

 Product Life Cycles and Patents

 Several strategies need to align to improve the life cycle of a medical product.
-These include R&D, marketing and regulatory, along with technological upgrades to facilitate the overall process, writes Ambikanandan Misra, a professor of pharmacy at Maharaja Sayajirao University of Baroda.
+These include R&D, marketing and regulatory, along with technological upgrades to facilitate the overall process, writes Ambikanandan Misra, a Professor of Pharmacy at Maharaja Sayajirao University of Baroda.

 One area of focus is managing the period of the product life cycle after the patent expires.
 Misra says pharma companies can look to repurpose drugs using a number of “processes or resources including knowledge mining of existing scientific databases, in-silico approaches, in vitro and in vivo experiments, clinical observations, epidemiology and post-hoc analysis.”

 Finding new ways to extend the product life cycle through repurposing the drug can be effective but certain requirements need to be met.
 For instance, the reformulated product must offer patients more than the original purpose of the drug.
-Meeting the requirements will potentially lead to a larger patient demographic that have access to the drug, Misra adds.
+Meeting the requirements will potentially lead to a larger patient demographic that has access to the drug, Misra adds.
 Plus the approach will result in faster and less expensive drug development.

 MA Teams Can Support Rare Disease Patients

-Medical affairs teams should be able to identify common challenges such as access to treatment.
+Medical Affairs teams should be able to identify common challenges, such as access to treatment.
 Arun and Chressanthis advise that this information — the geography and target markets of patients — can inform design and sales of products to serve patients’ needs.

-When MA teams are able to identify these patient needs, they will be better placed to strategize for the product’s commercialization.
-They will also need to coordinate a united approach to the scientific, clinical, pre-launch, launch and post-launch phases of a product’s life cycle.
+When MA teams are able to identify these patient needs, they will be better placed to strategize for the product’s commercialization and coordinate a united approach to the scientific, clinical, pre-launch, launch and post-launch phases of a product’s life cycle.
+While not limited to rare disease patients, amplifying the patient voice is a key role of MA teams.
+Teams can better advocate for the patient’s voice by engaging with patient advocacy groups.

 Big-Picture Management of Regulatory Information